silverstripe/userhelp.silverstripe.org/README.md

-# doc.silverstripe.org
+# userhelp.silverstripe.org

-This is the source code powering http://doc.silverstripe.org.
+This is the source code powering http://userhelp.silverstripe.org.
 It primarily consists of the SilverStripe framework and [docsviewer](https://github.com/silverstripe/silverstripe-docsviewer) module with minimal configuration.

+It's mostly copied off the existing [userhelp.silverstripe.org codebase](https://github.com/silverstripe/userhelp.silverstripe.org).

 For adding functionality or editing the style of the documentation see the [docsviewer](http://github.com/silverstripe/silverstripe-docsviewer) module.